therishabh/salesforce-apex/README.md

 - Triggers can be created for both Standard and Custom objects.
 - We can perform custom operations before or after events to records.
 - By default triggers are active as you create them.
+- _Trigger class will execute automatically based on trigger event what you have definded in Trigger class._
+- Trigger file extension is **apxt** while Apex class file extension is **apxc**

 #### Types of Triggers
 - Before Triggers